Cities, Water

 As a result, the city has developed its Water Strategy, aiming to become a water-sensitive city by 2040, as well as a Green Infrastructure Programme and a Livable Urban Waterway Programme (LUW).
 Through the LUW Programme, Cape Town is rehabilitating waterways and their catchments across the city, using water-sensitive design and nature-based solutions.

 The study area for this project lies in two adjacent catchments of the LUW Programme, the Diep/Sand River and Zeekoe catchments.
-Our report will analyze the socioeconomic and environmental impacts of the sought interventions.
-Namely, widening and opening existing canals, creating retention ponds, extending and establishing wetlands, setting up community gardens and educational areas, designing and upgrading walkways, installing litter traps, revegetating and landscaping riverbanks, removing invasive species and replacing them with appropriate indigenous alternatives.
+Our report analyzes the socioeconomic and environmental impacts of the sought interventions.
+Namely, creating retention ponds, extending and establishing wetlands, setting up community gardens and educational areas, designing and upgrading walkways, installing litter traps, revegetating and landscaping riverbanks, removing invasive plant species and replacing them with appropriate indigenous alternatives.